9404

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-DigitalOcean's free cash flow came in at $26.86 million in Q4, down 21.4% year on year.
+DigitalOcean's free cash flow came in at $21.47 million in Q1, down 16.6% year on year.

 DigitalOcean Free Cash Flow

-DigitalOcean has generated $133.6 million in free cash flow over the last 12 months, a solid 19.3% of revenue.
-This strong FCF margin stems from its asset-lite business model, giving it optionality and plenty of cash to reinvest in its business.
+DigitalOcean has generated $151.5 million in free cash flow over the last 12 months, an impressive 21.3% of revenue.
+This high FCF margin stems from its asset-lite business model and strong competitive positioning, giving it the option to return capital to shareholders or reinvest in its business while maintaining a cash cushion.

 Is Now The Time?